 After Locking I went to RAF Pitreavie, Rosyth, then to RAF Eastleigh, Nairobi.
 Back in UK I returned to Pitreavie, then to RAF Tangmere.
 I had a bad road accident and, after two years in hospital, medical discharge.
 Worked for the Ministry of Defence for many years.
 Got married and had two kids.
 Currently widowed and retired.

 Left Locking for High Wycombe, Gan (wonderful skin diving), 38Grp TCW at Tangmere (good fun), Rheindahlen (too much booze; but I coped!), Greatworth (boring), then to Cyprus in time for the Turkish invasion (more fun!).
 Back to TCW again; this time at Benson (yuk!).
 Changed wives & retired from the RAF in 1976 & got a proper job with ICL, working as an engineer on large mainframe computers.
 ICL now Fujitsu Services where I worked as a Support Manager to an engineering unit until I took early retirement in August 2009, wife two given way to wife three and I am happily married at last!
-Retirement is now taken up with improvements to the barn conversion in Somerset cottage which we moved into in 2012, looking after two silly standard poodles, clay shooting, target shooting and messing around with web sites.
-Two children (grown up and flown, one to heaven) and five grandchildren, luckily not too close!
+Retirement is now taken up with maintaining the barn conversion in Somerset cottage which we moved into in 2012, looking after several silly standard poodles, clay shooting, target shooting and messing around with web sites (bridgwatershootingclub, paradise42, ukstandardpartipoodles and thepartipoodleclub).
+Two children (grown up and flown, one to heaven) and five grandchildren, all doing very well.
+Some body bits removed and some repaired; but going well at the moment.

 Passout - 1983 trapped in V-Force (Marham, Wittering, Akers, Scampton, Goose Bay, Scampton and Marham) 1983 - 1986 Involved with infamous Nimrod AEW as a result PVR'd to coincide with 22 year point.
 1986 - 1999 Conoco (UK) oil and gas.
 Joined as Automations specialist, LOSlinks PLC controls etc. Progressed to Maintenance supervisor/Deputy Platform Mgr before taking early retirement/volutary redundancy.
 Retired but got bored, joined Civil Service 2001, age 55, currently running a test and validation lab. in the Defence Electronic Warfare Centre, Waddo.
 Married 1967 - divorced 1984, 2 daughters.
 Met Sally at a Bob Dylan concert in 1987, remarried 1988 Daughters have supplied 4 grandkids.